 Do I need to take supplements to balance my diet?

-While there are protein shakes, supplements, and multivitamins available to support your diet, most dietitians recommend the best source of essential nutrients is whole foods.
+While there are protein shakes, supplements, and multivitamins available to support your diet, many dietitians and health coaches recommend the best source of essential nutrients is whole foods.

 While following a plant-based low FODMAP diet can be challenging, it is absolutely possible!
-By consulting with a FODMAP-trained dietitian and utilizing low FODMAP serving of proteins and other nutrient-dense foods, there is no reason you can’t create a well-balanced low FODMAP diet!
+By consulting with a FODMAP-trained gut specialist and utilizing low FODMAP serving of proteins and other nutrient-dense foods, there is no reason you can't create a well-balanced low FODMAP diet!